jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 The trigger of a pipeline is probably exactly what you are thinking it is.
 This is what will kick off or trigger the script automatically.
 You can still kick off a script from this page or the pipeline page.

-For our script, and simplicity sake, we are going to have the script kick off on any commits to the *master* branch.
+For our script, and simplicity's sake, we are going to have the script kick off on any commits to the *master* branch.

 ```yaml
 trigger: